foodwithfire/2D-terminal-game/README.md

 /!\ IMPORTANT /!\
 - You need to run the code in the terminal to make it work.
-- If you're using pycharm, click on run at the top of the screen/edit configurations/select "emulate in terminal"
+- If you're using pycharm, click on the run menu at the top of the screen/edit configurations/select "emulate in terminal"